-For children who are able to access a 30 hour Nursery place there is a charge of £2.50 per day to cover the half an hour between the two Nursery sessions (Morning Nursery 8:45-11:45 and Afternoon Nursery 12:15-3:15).
+For children who are able to access a 30 hour Nursery place there is a charge of £3.50 per day to cover the half an hour between the two Nursery sessions (Morning Nursery 8:45-11:45 and Afternoon Nursery 12:15-3:15).
+This charge is recorded on Parent Pay each week in arrears.
+Should a continuing charge debt go beyond three weeks the lunch provision will be reconsidered and Parents invited to a meeting.

 At the end of the school day, if your child is not collected by 3:30p.m. they will be taken to the Funzone After School Club.
-There is a £5.50 charge for this and Parents will need to collect their child from the Community Room.
+There is a £5.75 charge for this and Parents will need to collect their child from the Community Room.

 If your child attends an After School Club that finishes at 4:15p.m. and is not collected from school by 4:30p.m. they will be taken to the Funzone After School Club.
-There is a £5.50 charge for this and Parents will need to collect their child from the Community Room.
+There is a £5.75 charge for this and Parents will need to collect their child from the Community Room.